briglx/briglx.github.io/README.md

 * Use `wordpress-export-to-markdown` tool to convert
 * Use `Jasper2` theme

 The migration isn't perfect.
-There are several issues between coversion and implementing Jasper2 theme.
+There are several issues between conversion and implementing Jasper2 theme.

 ## Convert Wordpress to Markdown